 Your Caption isn’t Engaging

+When planning my captions, I think about a personal story I can share that relates to my content.
 Asking a question at the beginning of your caption can spark engagement as well.
-Writing a good caption will keep your audience on your content longer!
+Good captions will keep your audience on your content longer!

-You Post at the Wrong Time
+Posting at the Wrong Time

 If you have a business account, there are insights you can check to determine the best time to post.

-At times your insights may seem like it’s not accurate, this is when trial and error comes in.
+At times your insights may seem inaccurate, therefore, this is when trial and error comes in.
 You have to play around with the times you post and keep track of how well your content does.

-The connections you build with your audience can help take your personal brand to the next level.
+The connections you build with your audience can help take your brand to the next level.
 Focus on getting to know the ones who already follow and support your content!